davidsmakerworks/ai-artist/README.md

 - Improve handling of new OpenAI API response format
 - Allow authenticated web access to recent creations
 - Track recent daydream topics to avoid getting stuck on particular subjects (jellyfish, mermaids, etc.)
+- Use AI to optimize image prompt based on type of prompt the model expects